 - a.
-The Battalion Executive Officer certification requires the Battalion XO to certify on six (6) tasks.
-To qualify for the certification exam, the Battalion Executive Officer must: - (1) Graduate the Executive Officer Course - (2) Enroll within 90-days of assuming the position or graduation from the XO Course, whichever is later. - (3) Receive training or evaluation from the Brigade XO (Primary) or Brigade S-3 (Alternate). - (4) Achieve an 80% or higher on the certification exam administered at the end of each quarter. - b.
-The certification tasks consists of:

-(1) Conduct the Battalion Organizational Inspection Program 805K-79R-8105 (2) Manage a Commander's Budget 805K-79R-8110 (3) Manage Unit Investigations 805K-79R-8109 (4) Direct the Battalion Staff Operation 805K-79R-8106 (5) Manage the Battalion Recruiting Standards Program 805K-79R-8107 (6) Manage the Battalion Staff Sections XO-01 805K-79R-8102
+The Battalion Executive Officer certification requires the Battalion XO to certify on six (6) tasks. - (1) The enrollment of the certification occurs during the initial reception and integration with the Master Trainer or upon assignment to the position if filled internally within the organization. - (2) The Certification program starts NLT 30-days from the assignment of the position or Executive Officer Course graduation, whichever is later. - (3) The XO Course certificate needs to be uploaded to the USAREC G3 Training Leader Development Program SharePoint and DTMS. - (4) The primary trainer for these tasks Brigade XO or Brigade S-3. - b.
+The certification tasks consist of: - (1) 805K-79R-8105 Conduct the Battalion Organizational Inspection Program - (2) 805K-79R-8110 Manage a Commander's Budget - (3) 805K-79R-8109 Manage Unit Investigations - (4) 805K-79R-8106 Direct the Battalion Staff Operation - (5) 805K-79R-8107 Manage the Battalion Recruiting Standards Program - (6) 805K-79R-8102 Manage the Battalion Staff Sections XO-01 - c.

-- c.
 Battalion XOs that pass the certification exam will earn permanent wear of the recruiter badge. - d.
 Task numbers beginning with "XO" do not have an associated Training & Evaluation Outline.